 The incredible number and variety of shipwrecks along the coast of North Carolina lures many scuba divers from around the world.
 It’s estimated there are thousands of wrecks, dating as far back as the Spanish fleets of the 1500s.
 The area truly earned the nickname “Graveyard of the Atlantic,” and it even boasts a museum of the same name in Hatteras.

 North Carolina diving isn’t limited to shipwrecks, however.
 Around the Wilmington area, divers can find massive fossil shark teeth, as well as huge grouper.
 Abundant lobsters are also much larger off North Carolina than those typically found in the Caribbean.

 Learning to dive is relatively easy and well worth the time and effort.
 Dive shops all along our coast and inland across our state offer varied dive certification classes, as well as snorkeling for those not yet certified.
 Experienced divers will also want to seek out deeper dives, drift dives, night diving and more (advanced certification sometimes required).
 The dive season usually lasts from May to October or November.

 1 Roanoke Island Dive Shop

-Along with several popular dives right off the beach (including the Carl Gerhard, the Kyzickes, the Huron and more), Roanoke Island Outfitters and Dive Shop offers dive charters daily during the season, with dive sites including the German U-boat U-85, the Advance, the Jackson, the Bedloe, and the 65 and 102 Degree Towers.
+Along with several popular dives right off the beach (including the Carl Gerhard, the Kyzickes, the Huron and more), Roanoke Island Dive Shop offers dive charters daily during the season, with dive sites including the German U-boat U-85, the Advance, the Jackson, the Bedloe, and the 65 and 102 Degree Towers.
 Co-owners and founders Matt and Pam Landrum are dive instructors (they offer a variety of classes), spearfishing specialists, kayakers and cyclists — and they bring their passion for the Outer Banks and all of these pursuits and more to this full-service dive center.

 2 Discovery Diving